Delete a Debt Collection 2026: New Swiss SchKG Rules

 - File a Rechtsvorschlag immediately for any unjustified payment order

-- Document every payment and exchange with creditors carefully
+- Keep records of every payment and exchange with creditors

 - Consider legal protection insurance against unexpected procedural costs

-- Consult a lawyer for complex cases or substantial amounts
+- Talk to a lawyer for complex cases or large amounts

-The faster you react to an unjustified entry, the better your chances of restoring your financial reputation in Switzerland.
+The faster you react to an unjustified entry, the better your chances of protecting your financial reputation in Switzerland.

 Related articles:

-Protect yourself from high lawyer and court costs in debt collection disputes.
+A contested debt collection can mean lawyer and court costs.
 Compare offers independently on Moneyland.

 Compare Legal Protection

-Legal notice: This article is for general information only and does not replace individual legal advice.
+Legal notice: This article is general information and does not replace individual legal advice.
 The new rules are in force since 1 January 2026 (SchKG Art.
 8a para.
-3 lit. d, Directive No. 5).
-For specific legal questions on Swiss debt collection, contact a lawyer or a legal advice centre.
-Status: May 2026.
+3 lit. d, Directive No. 5 of the Federal Office of Justice).
+For specific questions on Swiss debt collection, contact a lawyer or a legal advice centre.
+Status: June 2026.
+We recommend verifying the current status on fedlex.admin.ch.

 More interesting articles